boxiangliu/covseq/README.md

 werkzeug
 ```

+If you are on a Windows system, please also install [MAFFT](https://mafft.cbrc.jp/alignment/software/windows.html).
+Note: this is not required for Linux or OSX operating systems.

 ## Quick Start

 We have made CoV-Seq very easy to use.
 To annotate a SARS-CoV-2 genome in FASTA format, go to the `covseq` directory and run: